wirefreethought/geodb-angular-client/README.md

   );
 ```

-Find all cities and towns in the Los Angeles area and having a minimum population of 50,000 (first 10 results):
+Find all cities and towns in the Los Angeles area and having a minimum population of 50,000 - sorting by population, descending (first 10 results):
 ```
 this.geoDbService.findCityById(98364)
   .subscribe(